cppservergit/apiserver/README.md

 # API-Server++

-Easy to build Web APIs with Modern C++ and a minimal code framework and imperative/functional programming style.
+Easy to build Web APIs with Modern C++ and a minimal code framework using imperative/functional programming style.
+Fast, secure, and well-documented.

 ```
 #include "server.h"